vikashiscool/notes-2/lectures/week-01/_2_tuesday/dusk/README.md

 ## Objects Everywhere

 In Javascript we just discussed two types of values we can use.
-We call these values objects, which for now just means that in addition to storing some data you also get to use some helpful methods when you are working with them.

-(As a sidenote, *Object-oriented programming (OOP)* is a programming language model organized around **objects* rather than "actions" and **data** rather than logic.
+We call these values objects. *Object-oriented programming (OOP)* is a programming language model organized around **objects* rather than "actions" and **data** rather than logic.
 What we really care about are the objects we want to manipulate rather than the logic required to manipulate them.

 Source: [http://searchsoa.techtarget.com/definition/object-oriented-programming](http://searchsoa.techtarget.com/definition/object-oriented-programming)